 - Formation of the amino acids tyrosine from phenylalanine and glutamic acid from histidine

 - Formation of the amino acid methionine from homocysteine (Vitamin B12 as methylcobalamin also is needed for this conversion).
-Elevated levels of homocysteine have been implicated in a wide range of health disorders including atherosclerosis, osteoporosis, Alzheimer's disease, and depression.
-In the reconversion of homocysteine to methionine the body uses the methionine to make the important amino acid s-adenosylmethionine (SAMe) which is known to be helpful in cases of depression.
+Elevated levels of homocysteine have been implicated in a wide range of health issues.
+In the reconversion of homocysteine to methionine the body uses the methionine to make the important amino acid s-adenosylmethionine (SAMe) which is known to be supportive of healthy moods.

 - Synthesis of choline from ethanolamine

 - Formation and maturation of red and white blood cells

 - Conversion of nicotinamide to N'-methylnicotinamide

 When taking folate it is recommended you take adequate amounts of Vitamin B12 as methylcobalamin.